Mobile Apps Aren't As Effective As Health Systems Need

 - Mabu can help improve outcomes by educating patients about the importance of their treatment plan, whether it includes medication, fitness, or nutritional goals.

-- By keeping up with treatment programs, we help improve patient health, reducing readmissions.
+- By keeping up with treatment programs, we help improve patient health and reduce readmissions.

 - Patients love Mabu, and because Mabu is an extension of your service, this translates to higher satisfaction ratings with your healthcare practice.